U.S. Route 27 in Georgia: 1920s to 1950s

-SR 1 was established at least as early as 1919, traveling on mostly the same path as it does today, with the following differences: the southern terminus at the Florida state line was southeast of Bainbridge; it traveled through Brinson and then northward to Colquitt; from Colquitt, it traveled through Edison, and into Cuthbert; and from LaFayette, it traveled northwest to Trenton, then northeast to the Tennessee state line.
+SR 1 was established at least as early as 1919, traveling on mostly the same path as it does today, with the following differences: the southern terminus at the Florida state line was southeast of Bainbridge; it traveled through Brinson and then northward to Colquitt; from Colquitt, it traveled through Edison, and into Cuthbert; and, from LaFayette, it traveled northwest to Trenton, then northeast to the Tennessee state line.
 By the end of 1921, the southern terminus was shifted west to a point south-southeast of Bainbridge.
-It was shifted E out of Brinson to a direct path from Bainbridge to Colquitt.
+It was shifted east out of Brinson to a direct path from Bainbridge to Colquitt.
 The Colquitt–Cuthbert segment was shifted westward to travel through Blakely.
 At this time, the northern terminus was truncated to LaFayette.
 SR 53 was proposed just east of LaFayette, and an unnumbered road was built north-northwest to Fort Oglegthorpe and then north to Tennessee.
 By the end of 1930, US 41W was designated on SR 1 from Rome to LaFayette and possibly on the LaFayette–Tennessee segment of the unnumbered road.
 By the end of 1931, US 280 was designated on the Cusseta–Columbus segment.
 By the end of 1934, US 41W was decommissioned, and US 27 was designated on the entire length of SR 1.
 By the end of 1939, the entire length of US 27/SR 1 from Florida to just south of the Clay–Randolph county line was completed.
 Between the beginning of 1945 and November 1946, SR 1's path south-southwest of Rome was shifted eastward.
 Its former path on US 27 was redesignated as SR 1 Spur.
 Between the beginning of 1940 and the beginning of 1954, US 27/SR 1's path north of Trion was proposed to be shifted to a more eastern alignment.
 Between June 1954 and June 1955, SR 1's path south-southwest of Rome was reverted to its original path, replacing SR 1 Spur.
 Its former path was redesignated as SR 1E.
 Between the beginning of 1953 and the beginning of 1960, SR 1 was rerouted on a more direct path between Amsterdam and Attapulgus.
 This new path had a "soil surface".